 - Cocaine on dopamine mainly

-- The combination would lead to severe disturbances in brain chemistry
+- The combination leads to severe brain disturbances

 Short-Term Effects of Cocaine and MDMA Combination

-Cocaine use and other drug overdoses are commonly used at parties and in nightlife now.
-But this is a very dangerous mix that can have very negative health effects, even fatal overdoses.
-Recent studies of the Drug Enforcement Administration show that 60% of people use cocaine with other illicit drugs, so this is a life-threatening issue for public health.
+Mixing MDMA with cocaine has very negative health effects, even fatal overdoses.
+Recent studies of the Drug Enforcement Administration show that using cocaine with other illicit drugs is a life-threatening issue for public health.

-Party drugs with prescription medications, especially those used for the malady of Attention Deficit Hyperactivity Disorder, for example, Adderall and Ritalin, which are also CNS stimulants, may compound the effects of cocaine and lead to devastating effects.
-Uncontrolled elevated blood pressure, emotional distress, erratic behavior, sleep disturbance and even stroke could happen.
+Party drugs with prescription medications, especially those used for the malady of ADHD, including Adderall and Ritalin, are also CNS stimulants, and may compound the effects of cocaine.
+The effects include increased blood pressure, emotional distress, erratic behavior, sleep disturbance, and even stroke.

-According to the Drug Abuse Warning Network, combining prescription drugs with cocaine addiction or overdose can increase the risk.
+According to the Drug Abuse Warning Network, combining prescription drugs with cocaine or overdosing can increase the risk.
 It can result in life-threatening conditions such as seizures, heart arrhythmias, and even organ failure.
-In addition, substance abuse treatment experts note that combining cocaine with medicines for ADHD and other mental conditions increases the already present side effects of those symptoms and makes them harder to manage.
+Substance abuse treatment experts note that combining cocaine with medicines for ADHD and other mental conditions increases the side effects and makes them harder to manage.

 What Happens When You Mix Cocaine and MDMA?

-When the two stimulants, cocaine and MDMA, are mixed, they react in the body and create pleasurable yet serious consequences in the body.
-Both psychedelic drugs are stimulants, but they affect the brain in different ways, since one increases the levels of dopamine while the other boosts serotonin.
+Mixed cocaine and MDMA react in the body and create pleasurable yet serious consequences in the body.
+Both psychedelic drugs are stimulants, but they affect the brain in different ways.
+For instance, one increases the levels of dopamine while the other boosts serotonin.
 You must feel very good at first, but it also puts immense stress on the body.

 How to Seek Help for Addiction at House of Zen